 - I prefer to add full cream milk to the rice as it gives a creamy texture.

 - My aunty always add a dollop of butter while mixing the rice.

 - You can add raw mango bits and finely chopped carrots to make it more yummy.

 - My kids love to have with pomegranate and if i have it in hand i usually mix it with the rice at the end.

-- Adjust the quantity of milk and yogurt according to the consistency you want.
+- Adjust the quantity of milk and yogurt according to the consistency, for curd rice.